REAP: Automatic Curation of Coding Agent Benchmarks from Interactive Production Usage: Threats to Validity

 \subsection{Planned Improvements}

 Future work will address these threats along several dimensions.
 To improve pipeline throughput, we plan to parallelize base-commit test execution and introduce caching of backout-diff results, reducing end-to-end benchmark construction time.
 To improve environment faithfulness, we will incorporate recorded workspace snapshots to restore the exact set of local, uncommitted changes visible to the developer at authoring time.
-To address the ceiling effect and expand task diversity, we will broaden the data funnel to include diffs from multi-turn conversations and alternative AI coding assistants, and will specifically target scenarios requiring deeper reasoning, cross-file coordination, or domain-specific knowledge.